Ectoplasm™

 Visual

-The following animation is a step-by-step portrayal that simulates Ectoplasm™ quantum alignment for visual demonstration purposes.
+The following animation is a step-by-step portrayal that simulates Ectoplasm™ qubit alignment for visual demonstration purposes.

 Considerations

-SLA-bound Ectoplasm™ evaluations and implementations consider the following factors.
+Each Ectoplasm™ implementation should consider the following factors.

 1. Y2K38 could produce integer overflows when unpatched system clock functions require 32-bit, signed integers.